Liverpool Blue Coat School

-The Liverpool Blue Coat School is a grammar school in Liverpool, England.
-It was founded in 1708 by Bryan Blundell and the Reverend Robert Styth as the Liverpool Blue Coat Hospital and was for many years a boys' boarding school before restoring in 2002 its original policy of accepting boys and girls.
+The Liverpool Blue Coat School is a selective, co-educational, state secondary school with academy status in Liverpool, England.
+It was formerly a grammar school, founded in 1708 by Bryan Blundell and the Reverend Robert Styth as the Liverpool Blue Coat Hospital and was for many years a boys' boarding school before restoring in 2002 its original policy of accepting boys and girls.

 The school holds a long-standing academic tradition; the acceptance rate to be admitted is around fifteen per cent.
 Examination results consistently place the Blue Coat top of the national GCSE and A-level tables.
 In 2015 it was The Sunday Times State School of the Year.
 And in 2016 the Blue Coat was ranked as the best school in the country based on GCSE results.